DHS asks Pentagon to fund hundreds more miles of border wall construction

-The Department of Homeland Security has sent the Pentagon a new request to build hundreds more miles of border wall, according to a senior defense official.
+The Department of Homeland Security has sent the Defense Department a new request to build hundreds more miles of border wall, according to a senior defense official.

-The request for funding, also known as an RFA, was made Wednesday and asks the Defense Department to use money earmarked for counternarcotics to build the wall along six sectors of the U.S.-Mexico border — about 270 miles across several states.
+The request for funding, or RFA, which was made Wednesday, asks the Defense Department to use money earmarked for counternarcotics to build the wall along six sectors of the U.S.-Mexico border — about 270 miles across several states.

-The official would not say how much this new wall construction will cost, saying it's still being assessed and that it’s not even certain DOD will be able to fulfill the entire request.
+The official wouldn't say how much the construction would cost, saying that it was still being assessed and that it was not even certain that the Pentagon would be able to fulfill the entire request.

 Trump faces private landowners in challenge to his border wallDec.
 26, 201906:22

-The Defense Department is beginning an assessment of the RFA now — including examining the legality of the request, the feasibility of construction, the impact on military readiness and where the funding will come from.
+The Defense Department is beginning an assessment of the RFA now — including examining the legality of the request, the feasibility of construction, the impact on military readiness and the source of the funding.

 Download the NBC News app for breaking news and politics

-Defense Secretary Mark Esper should get a recommendation on each of these four areas in about two weeks and then decide if the Pentagon will fulfill the request, the official said.
+Defense Secretary Mark Esper should get a recommendation on each of the four issues in about two weeks and then decide whether the Pentagon will fulfill the request, the official said.

-If the RFA is approved, the money would come from counternarcotics, but that budget most likely won’t have enough funds to cover the request.
-As a result, funding would likely be transferred from other accounts, just like last year.
+If the RFA is approved, the money would come from counternarcotics, but that budget most likely won't have enough funds to cover the request.
+As a result, funding would likely be transferred from other accounts, as it was last year.

-The Department of Homeland Security did not get enough money in its budget to cover the border construction this year, prompting the request to the Pentagon.
+The Department of Homeland Security didn't get enough money in its budget to cover the border construction this year, prompting the request to the Pentagon.

 A close-up look at the border wall constructionNov.
 26, 201907:19